StudyVerseTeam/Frontend/README.md

 Zach - mostly created the base frontend and some backend

-Aadi - mostly helped with servers and backend
+Aadi - mostly helped with apis and backend servers

-Vaibhav - 50/50 on frontend and backend
+Vaibhav - created apis, manages deployments and servers, database, and frontend features

 Devan - Marketing